Skip to contents

 Text displayed in the gap, before an answer is attempted.
 Can be used for hints (e.g. numbers only).

-Gap exercises are generally foolproof, offering an ideal format by minimizing guessing and often presenting a reasonably high level of difficulty.
-Numeric exercises, involving calculations that are typically not guessable, are especially effective.
-While crafting text gaps may be more intricate, the option to offer multiple alternative solutions and leverage Opal to accommodate spelling errors enhances their versatility.
-Nevertheless, it is important to note that, like any exercise, gap exercises can be poorly designed, so be mindful in their creation.
+Gap tasks are generally foolproof, offering an ideal format by minimizing guessing and often presenting a reasonably high level of difficulty.
+Numeric tasks, involving calculations that are typically not guessable, are especially effective.
+While crafting text gaps may be more intricate, the option to offer multiple alternative solutions and leverage OPAL to accommodate spelling errors enhances their versatility.
+Nevertheless, it is important to note that, like any task, gap tasks can be poorly designed, so be mindful in their creation.